davidgchaves/basic-netflix-xp-v2/README.md

 	- 0 is the last one you selected,
 	- 1 is the penultimate,
 	- and so on.
-- iframes and Chrome extensions don’t work with React Dev Tools as of writing.
+- iframes and Chrome/Firefox extensions don't work with React Dev Tools as of writing.

 ## 11. Redux